nikikilbertus/InstaHeat/README.md

 Now `make` should do the job and produce an executable called `run` in the `src/` directory.

 >:exclamation: You have to specify the parameters **before** the build process!
-Read the [Parameters & Options](#parameters-&-options) section before running InstaHeat.
+Read the [Parameters and Options](#parameters-and-options) section before running InstaHeat.

 ### Build Documentation